Right Arrow

 Video Intelligence Advantage:

-AI systems can monitor high-risk zones, detect unsafe ladder use, and notify supervisors when staff bypass safety procedures.
+AI systems can monitor high-risk zones, detect possible falls, and notify supervisors when staff bypass safety procedures.
 Video reviews also help verify if fall protection protocols were followed.

 3. Contact with Objects and Equipment